 When you or a loved one goes to work each day in the construction industry, you know that there are risks.
-However, you never think you will need a Lansdale construction accident attorney.
+However, you never think you will need a construction accident lawyer.
 Unfortunately, injuries occur many times due to the negligence of a construction company or third party.

 What can happen at a construction site?